 Back in January, in my post Enough’s Enough, I stated that if something noteworthy came up I would post about it.
 One of the things uppermost in my mind when I made that comment was Elliott Bay Brewing’s soon to open third brewpub in Lake City on Seattle’s north side…

-While Elliott Bay’s transformation of the street is impressive by itself, they have done a gorgeous job at the rear by leveraging the parking lot on that side of the building and making it their main entrance.
-Here is a picture from that side.
+While Elliott Bay’s transformation of the street is impressive by itself, what they have done at the rear of their property is truly gorgeous.
+By leveraging access to the rear parking lot, they have transformed that side of the building and made it their main entrance.
+Here’s a picture.

 Now let’s talk about what’s inside.
 First off there’s Elliott Bay Brewing’s longest and largest bar and bar seating area of their three locations.

 And the family friendly dining space is larger than Burien’s too I believe, which itself is already pretty big.
 The original West Seattle brewpub is smaller in every respect, but its intimate scale and vibe is a large part of its attraction for me.

 Despite Lake City’s spaciousness it fills up quickly.
 When we left during the peak of Saturday night dining hours, the line waiting for tables stretched from the front of house podium all the way to the rear entrance.